 - Goa’s capital, Panaji is similar to an old Mediterranean village with leafy avenues, churches and museums to visit

 - Some time spent on Goa’s shores is the perfect way to follow up an escorted tour or private journey through India

 Best time to visit Goa

 • Goa's peak tourist season runs from October to January while the monsoon season is June to September

 • During the monsoon season there are fewer crowds and you can experience the region with not as many people on the beaches.

 North Goa’s world renowned coast is scattered with stunning palm-lined beaches which are backed by lively resort towns, such as Calangute and Candolim.
 The region’s largest and busiest beach, which has been attracting international visitors since the heady days of the 1960s, can be found in Calangute, while the town of Baga attracts those in search of a lively nightlife.
 Slightly less frenetic and more relaxing than its popular neighbouring resort is the village of Candolim, which is frequented by visitors in search of sun, sea and sand.

-All of our featured Goa resorts are scattered along the less developed coast of South Goa.
+The majority of our featured Goa resorts are scattered along the less developed coast of South Goa.
 Within easy reach of the bustling towns of North Goa the tranquil and often almost completely deserted beaches of the South are seemingly a whole world away.
-Offering a laid-back charm that once was widespread along Goa’s entire coast, and relatively untouched by mass tourism, South Goa’s beaches are lined with sleepy fishing villages, grand colonial houses and verdant farm lands.
 Escape to this paradisiacal spot – the perfect end to your Indian exploration.